babahadjsaid/ARPThirdAssignment/README.md

 ## Processes
 The project is composed of 3 processes:
 - `master.cpp` is the first process to be executed and it takes care of launching all the other processes.
 In case one of them terminates unexpectedly it prints the status to the screen, when ctrl+c is pressed the master process will kill all the processes and terminate.
-- `ProcessA.cpp` has been modified to include additional functionality in the form of three different modalities: normal mode, server mode, and client mode.
-In normal mode, it creates a 2D view where the user can visualize and move the circle.
-At each instant of time it copies the bit map and sends it to ProcessB through shared memory.
-If the user clicks the print button it saves the current instance of the bit map in a form of image.
-In server mode, Process A actively listens for incoming messages from clients transmitted through a socket connection, updates the screen with the received information, and forwards it to Process B through shared memory, which is protected by a semaphore to synchronize access and prevent race conditions, and In client mode, Process A listens to user inputs, updates the screen to provide real-time feedback, and sends the entered commands to the server through a socket connection.
-If the user enters 'q' it quits the current mode and goes back to the main menu.
-If the user clicks 'cntrl+c' it quits the entire project.
+- `ProcessA.cpp` The process operates in three distinct modes, the normal and server modes implement communication through shared memory, using semaphores to synchronize access and prevent race conditions.
+Meanwhile, communication between server and client modes is achieved through socket connection.
 - `ProcessB.cpp` reads the shared memory and extract the bit map, then it calculates the current position of the circle and saves it in a history array.

 ## Other Files: